Exploring the Efimov effect in the $D^*D^*D^*$ system

 When two particles form a nearly resonant bound state due to short-range attractive forces, an effective long-range three-body emerges giving rise to an infinite number of three-body bound states with a discrete scale invariance.
 This remarkable phenomena, called \emph{Efimov effect}, was first described in the 1970's by V.~Efimov~\cite{Efimov:1970zz,2009NatPh...5..533E}.
 The Efimov effect has been mostly studied in atomic physics~\cite{Braaten:2006vd,Massignan:2008zza,Langmack:2017ubf,2017NatPh..13..731J,2009NatPh...5..227K}, due to its experimental observation in Cesium atoms in 2006~\cite{2006Natur.440..315K}.
 However, its relevance has also been explored in nuclear physics, e.g., in the $^{12}C$ three-$\alpha$ structure, the triton formation or the nuclear halo of $^{14}Be$, $^{22}C$ and $^{20}C$ nuclei~\cite{Bedaque:1999ve,Hammer:2008ra,Bedaque:1998kg,Mazumdar:1997zz,Amorim:1997mq,Mazumdar:2000dg}.

-For sufficiently shallow two-body states the system becomes \emph{universal}, i.e., it is insensitive to the details of the short-range interaction and can be characterized by its S-wave scattering length $a_{\rm sc}$.
-In this limit, the three-body effective potential is proportional to $1/\rho^2$, where $\rho$ is the hyperspherical radius related to the separation among the three particles~\cite{Naidon:2016dpf,Braaten:2003he}.
-For three identical bosons of mass $m$ interacting via a short-range two-body potential, the effective potential is attractive, so when $a_{\rm sc}\to\pm\infty$ an infinite family of three-body bound states appears with a scaling factor $\lambda=e^{\pi/|s_0|}\approx 22.7$, that's it, the ratio of the binding energies of the states follow the scaling law,
+For sufficiently shallow two-body states the system becomes \emph{universal}, i.e., it is insensitive to the details of the short-range interaction and can be characterized by its $S$-wave scattering length $a_{\rm sc}$.
+In this limit, the three-body effective potential is proportional to $1/\rho^2$, where $\rho$ is the hyperspherical radius ~\cite{Naidon:2016dpf,Braaten:2003he,Hammer:2010kp}.
+For three identical bosons of mass $m$ interacting via a short-range two-body potential the effective potential is attractive, so when $a_{\rm sc}\to\pm\infty$ an infinite family of three-body bound states appears with a scaling factor $\lambda=e^{\pi/|s_0|}\approx 22.7$.
+The ratio of the binding energies of the states satisfy $\Delta E^{(n)} \to Q^2\Delta E^{(n+1)}$, where $Q\to\lambda$ in the unitarity limit, i.e.,

 For large but finite scattering lengths the spectrum is not infinite, but few shallow Efimov states may emerge if some conditions are met~\cite{Naidon:2016dpf,Braaten:2004rn}.
+In this case, the scaling law may also deviate from the universal value~\cite{PhysRevA.60.R9,Dawid:2023kxu}, so $Q\ne \lambda$.

-The existence of three-body systems and the possible appearance of the Efimov effect in hadronic physics has been also suggested in the recent literature~\cite{Braaten:2003he,Canham:2009zq,Wilbring:2017fwy,Valderrama:2018azi,MartinezTorres:2020hus}, specially since the discovery of the $X(3872)$ state~\cite{Belle:2003nnu}, a loosely-bound $D^{*\,0}\bar D^0$ molecule with quantum numbers $J^{PC}=1^{++}$.
+The existence of three-body systems and the possible appearance of the Efimov effect in hadronic physics has been also suggested in the recent literature~\cite{Braaten:2003he,Canham:2009zq,Wilbring:2017fwy,Valderrama:2018azi,MartinezTorres:2020hus}, specially since the discovery of the $X(3872)$ state~\cite{Belle:2003nnu}, a loosely-bound $D^{*\,0}\bar D^0$+h.c. molecule with quantum numbers $J^{PC}=1^{++}$.
 The properties of the $X(3872)$, unfortunately, rule out the existence of the Efimov effect~\cite{Braaten:2003he}.